 Visit http://localhost:8000 in your browser.
 Note: There will be no data to display until the ingestion tasks are run.

 Running the ingestion tasks¶

-Ingestion tasks populate the database with version control push logs, queued/running/completed buildbot jobs & output from log parsing, as well as maintain a list of job etas and cache of intermittent failure bugs.
+Ingestion tasks populate the database with version control push logs, queued/running/completed buildbot jobs & output from log parsing, as well as maintain a cache of intermittent failure bugs.
 To run these:

 Start up a celery worker to process async tasks: